-The Office of the Pardon Attorney offers internships during the academic year and the summer to law student interns.
-OPA will accept as many volunteer interns as it has space to accommodate.
+The Office of the Pardon Attorney ("PARDON") offers internships during the academic year and the summer to law student interns.
+PARDON will accept as many volunteer interns as it has space to accommodate.

 About the Office: